awsdocs/amazon-dynamodb-developer-guide/doc_source/access-control-overview.md

   For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

 The following is an example policy that grants permissions for one DynamoDB action \(`dynamodb:ListTables`\)\.
-The wildcard character \(\*\) in the `Resource` value means that you can use this action to obtain the names of all the tables owned by the AWS account in the current AWS region\.
+The wildcard character \(\*\) in the `Resource` value means that you can use this action to obtain the names of all the tables owned by the AWS account in the current AWS Region\.

 ```
 {